antmicro/protoplaster/README.md

   --sudo                Run as sudo
 ```

-The YAML config contains list of actions to perform.
+The YAML config contains a list of actions to perform.
 A single action is described as follows:

 ```yaml
 report_item_name: